Reedverde/everde-subsplash-frontdoor/README.md

-Project Overview

-ReedVerde Subsplash Front Door
+# eVerde Subsplash Front Door

+## Project Overview
-Purpose: Establish category authority in Subsplash Systems Architecture and drive segmented service acquisition.
+This project establishes Reed Verdesoto as the independent authority in Subsplash Systems Architecture.

+It serves as the new strategic front door for reedverde.com and supports the long-term goal of owning the “Subsplash Systems Architecture” category.

-Strategic Objective
+## Strategic Objective

-Own the independent authority position in the Subsplash ecosystem.
+Position Reed as the independent, architecture-first authority for churches using Subsplash.

-Primary Outcomes
+## Primary Outcomes

-– Drive architecture clients
+- Drive architecture engagements
-– Drive fractional engagements
+- Drive fractional leadership partnerships
-– Drive rapid support bookings
+- Drive rapid paid support bookings
-– Build long-term AEO / GEO authority
+- Build long-term SEO, AEO, and GEO authority in the Subsplash ecosystem

-Status
+## Positioning
+Reed is:
+- Independent from Subsplash corporate
+- An official Subsplash Brand Ambassador (pending finalization)
+- The largest independent Subsplash community owner
+- The only dedicated Subsplash Discord host
+- A systems architect operating above onboarding

+Subsplash provides software and onboarding.
+Reed provides architecture, integration, governance, and optimization.

+## Current Phase
-Phase 1: Strategy & Messaging
+Phase 1 — Strategy & Messaging Definition

-Phase 2: Build
-Phase 3: Content Engine
+## Target Domain
+reedverde.com → primary authority hub
+subsplash.everde.co → product layer